surrogacy reimbursement program

 You’re eligible for surrogacy reimbursement if you’re an employee on the U.S. payroll and you:

-- Aren’t a member of a collective bargaining unit (unless eligibility to participate has been negotiated with Chevron).
+- Are not a member of a collective bargaining unit (unless eligibility to participate has been negotiated with Chevron)

 how surrogacy reimbursement works